 Drivers of large trucks bear a great responsibility to those with whom they share the road.
 Big rigs and tractor-trailers can be over 50 feet long and weigh tens of thousands of pounds when fully loaded.
 Should truck drivers allow themselves to become distracted from the task of driving, the consequences to other drivers can be devastating.
 Safely driving an 18-wheeler is a challenge, even when truck drivers are well-rested and paying close attention to the road.
 Truckers who drive while intoxicated by drugs or alcohol are gambling with their own lives as well as the lives of those around them.

-Companies who employ drunk or drugged drivers may bear financial liability for their drivers’ dangerous behavior.
+Companies that employ drunk or drugged drivers may bear financial liability for their drivers’ dangerous behavior.
 If you or someone you love has been injured in a Texas crash with a drunk truck driver, get help filing a claim for the money you’re owed.
-Contact the determined and effective Houston truck accident lawyer Charles J. Argento for a free evaluation of your truck accident claim.
+Contact the determined and effective Houston truck accident lawyer Charles J. Argento at (713) 225-5050 for a free evaluation of your truck accident claim.

 Semi-trucks, big rigs, and other large commercial trucks require training, skill, and careful focus to operate safely.
 Truck drivers have a lot to lose by being involved in a serious crash or being arrested for driving under the influence.
 That said, they also face a great deal of pressure to deliver their cargo quickly—even when it means putting themselves and others at risk by driving after too little sleep.

 Some drivers counter the effects of drowsiness by using stimulants to stay awake behind the wheel.
 These drugs are not an effective substitute for getting a full night’s sleep.
 Truck drivers who use stimulants may be able to remain awake, but these drugs can impair drivers’ judgment and focus, making them a different but equally dangerous threat to public safety.